apache/trafficcontrol/blueprints/api.guidelines.md

 When accepting data in the request body of requests, the endpoint MUST properly document the object representations (properties and their types) it accepts and MUST reject semantically invalid data with a `400 Bad Request`.
+For example, if an endpoint specifies it accepts a representation of a Foo object, assuming Foo objects possess only the Bar property which is an arbitrary string, then the endpoint MUST accept `{"bar": "testquest"}` as semantically valid (The data may be rejected for other reasons, e.g. if a Foo with such a Bar property already exists and Bars must be unique among all Foos) and MUST reject `{"bar": "testquest", "someOtherProperty": 10}` as semantically invalid.
+This is in contrast to the API's behavior at the time of this writing, which silently ignores unrecognized properties of request body objects.

 The decision to pass data in the request body or query string is mainly up to the author, but some helpful tips: